 Workload repatriation does seem to be slowing.
 The same research from AFCOM found that repatriation towards on-premises and colocation decreased from 72% to 58% in 2021.
 More organizations are using hybrid cloud deployments than ever before, helping to slow the pace of repatriation as organizations stabilize policies for placing workloads.

-That said, data regulations and emerging technologies are complicating data centers, meaning repatriation and workload mobility will continue to be areas of focus over the coming years.
+That said, data regulations and emerging technologies are complicating data centers, meaning repatriation and workload mobility will continue to be where advancements are focused over the coming years.

 Data Center Outages Are Becoming More Expensive

 Overall, data center outages are becoming less frequent.
 Data centers are more reliable than ever thanks to improvements in technology and processes.
-But that’s not to say that outages aren’t still common: the Uptime Institute found that 69% of data center operators experienced an outage over the past three years.
+But that’s not to say that outages aren’t still common: the Uptime Institute found that 80% of data center operators experienced an outage over the past three years.
+Additionally, more outages costing more than $100,000 has significantly increased recently.

-The Uptime Institute also reports that the average cost of outages has been growing over the last several years.
+The Uptime Institute also reports that the average cost of outages has been growing in recent years.
 Where outages resulting in losses of over $100,000 were relatively rare in 2019, today, over 60% of outages cost the business over $100,000.
+The percentage of outages that cost $1 million or more increased from 11% to 16% in 2022.

 Moving forward, operators will need to reduce human error by eliminating manual interventions and enforcing best practices for data center management.